qualityshepherd/cypress-example/README.md

 1. it thinks conditionals in tests are ok; they're not
 1. it's slow
 1. anything it doesn't handle the docs will tell you _YOU SHOULDN'T WANT TO DO THAT_ (eg. test if an element exists)
-1. it's a total pain to get it working on CI
 1. I have yet to see _anyone_ use it well

 I _strongly_ suggest using [Testcafe](https://github.com/qualityshepherd/testcafe-example) or [Playwright](https://playwright.dev/) instead.